WinterisCoding/Heros-Journey-App/README.md

 Inpiration and Credit for the inline editable component goes to Emma Goto's wonderful tutorial that can be found here: https://www.emgoto.com/react-inline-edit/

+The most recent iteration of the app includes a login function using Firebase's built in authentication tools as well as a login screen etc.

+The current work on the app is to add the ability to store and recall multiple hero's from each user's entry in the database.

 # Getting Started with Create React App